-Helen’s artworks were presented to the soil in situ behind the cemetery, as part of her offer of a ‘dignified goodbye’ to the pauper souls that lie beneath.
-Photographer Andy Brown documented this memorial.
+Helen’s drawings were presented to the soil in situ as part of her ceremony and a ‘dignified goodbye’ to the pauper people that lie beneath.
+Photographer Andy Brown documented the ceremony.

 Overhead shone the great star of the constellation of Lyra, destined to be the polar star for men who will live tens of thousands of years after we have ceased to be — Marguerite Yourcenar, Mémoires d’Hadrien.

-Showing now at VOMA space.
-Directed by Lee Cavaliere former curator at Tate Britain.
+Showed at VOMA space.
+Directed by Lee Cavaliere former curator at Tate Modern.

 WHY AND HOW

 Beneath the grass of Wadsley Church cemetery in north Sheffield lie 2,500 people who died at the South Yorkshire Asylum (later West Riding Asylum and then Wadsley Mental Hospital) between 1872 and 1948.
 Currently, there is scant evidence of this mass grave: a low stone plaque erected just inside the boundary wall, and a few flat stones placed by relatives of some of the deceased.
 This is a chapter in local history that has, as yet, gone unmarked.